NAME

 DESCRIPTION

-Features: parameterized queries, prepared statements, pipeline mode, single-row mode, chunked rows (libpq >= 17), COPY IN/OUT, LISTEN/NOTIFY, async cancel (libpq >= 17), structured error fields, protocol tracing, and notice handling.
+Features: parameterized queries, prepared statements, pipeline mode, single-row and chunked rows (libpq >= 17), COPY IN/OUT, LISTEN/NOTIFY, async cancel (libpq >= 17), structured error fields, protocol tracing, and notice handling.

 CALLBACKS

-- SELECT / single-row mode
+- SELECT (or single-row / chunked mode)

 -